mythkiven/mkTranslate/README.md

 - support i18ns.com translation
 - Check if the network is available, so choose google or Youdao translation channel
 - 支持繁体，简体互译
-- Support for macos , ubuntu , Windows operating system(requires python2.x or python3.x environment)
+- Support macos , ubuntu , Windows operating system(requires python2.x or python3.x environment)
 - Support alfred (will be added)
 - more features will be added..